 Webhook health status

-As long as the endpoints that you provide us send a successful HTTP status code in a timely manner, your webhook will stay active and healthy.
+As long as your endpoint responds with a successful HTTP status code in a timely manner, your webhook will remain active.

 Active

-If your webhook is sending us healthy http status codes, we will keep sending your subscribed changes to the endpoint.
+When your webhook is healthy and returns successful HTTP status codes, we will continue sending subscribed events to the endpoint.

 Failing

-If an unsuccessful http status code is received or if a request takes longer than 7 seconds to complete, we will consider the webhook as failing.
+A webhook is marked as failing if it returns an unsuccessful HTTP status code or if a request takes longer than 7 seconds to complete.

 Suspended

-The only way reactivate this webhook is to fix the endpoint and set the status back to active using the PUT /api/v2/webhook/{webhook_id} request.
+To reactivate it, change the webhook’s status back to active using the PUT /api/v2/webhook/{webhook_id} request.